yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

 ### 1. **Redis Caching**
 - **Planned**: Redis was intended to be used for caching frequently accessed data, such as chat and message counts, to improve performance and reduce the load on the MySQL database.
-- **Current Status**: Unfortunately, Redis was not implemented due to time constraints.
-Given more time, I would have added Redis to optimize data access and reduce the number of direct database queries.

 ### 2. **Queue System**
 - **Planned**: A queue system was planned to handle chat and message creation requests efficiently, especially in a concurrent environment.
 The **First-In-First-Out (FIFO)** technique would have been implemented to ensure that requests are processed in the exact order they are received, preventing race conditions.
-- **Current Status**: Due to the project deadline, the queue system was not implemented.
-In a future iteration, I would integrate a queue system using a tool like Sidekiq or RabbitMQ to handle background processing and ensure data consistency.

 ### 3. **Elasticsearch**
 - **Planned**: Elasticsearch was intended for searching messages with partial body matching.
 This would allow for efficient full-text search across messages.